tiagodcosta/portfolio-v2/src/data/nasa-landslide.md

 link: "https://2017.spaceappschallenge.org/challenges/warning-danger-ahead/when-landslides-strike/teams/land-safe/project"
 ---

 My team and I got the first place in the Boston NASA Hackathon 2017.
-I was resposible for developing a mobile application about landslides.
+I was responsible for developing a mobile application about landslides.